Lukov (Znojmo District)

 Lukov (Luggau) is a market town in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 300 inhabitants.

 Geography

 Lukov is located about 9 km west of Znojmo and 61 km southwest of Brno, on the border with Austria.
 It lies in the Jevišovice Uplands.
 The highest point is at 441 m above sea level.
-The Czech-Austrian border is formed by the Thaya river.
+The Czech–Austrian border is formed here by the Thaya river.
 The Podyjí National Park occupies the western part of the municipal territory.

 History

 The first written mention of Lukov is in a document from 1284 concerning the patronage of the Louka Monastery over the parish of Lukov (the parish was already documented in 1235).
 In 1358, the monastery sold Lukov to Moravian Margrave John Henry.
 He had built a castle called Nový Hrádek near Lukov.

 In the following centuries, the owners of Lukov often changed.
 The most important owners include the Krajíř of Krajek family, during whose rule in 1548 the village was promoted to a market town.
 During the rule of the Dietrichstein family, which bought Lukov in 1568, the estate was merged with the Vranov estate and the importance of Nový Hrádek and Lukov decreased.